 Schools are permitted to install wind energy systems on suitable sites.
 Choosing and installing a wind turbine can take several months.
 Schools must consider the following factors before installing a wind energy system.

 Suitability of the school site for a wind turbine

 Unlike solar panels, not all school sites are suitable for wind turbines.
 It is essential that a site has sufficiently strong and consistent winds at the turbine location and low turbulence in the wind.
 Sites in rural or coastal locations are typically less sheltered and therefore more suited to wind turbines.
 An annual average wind speed of at least four meters per second is generally considered necessary to make a wind turbine viable.
-For detailed information about Victoria’s wind resources, schools should consult the Victorian Wind , produced by Sustainability Victoria.
-The Bureau of is also a useful resource.
+For detailed information about Victoria’s wind resources, schools should consult the , produced by Sustainability Victoria.
+The is also a useful resource.

 Permission for schools to construct wind turbines

 Section 16 of the permits schools to construct wind turbines on their site on behalf of the Minister for Education without a planning permit.
 Schools must, however, check with their local council if a building permit is required, and that the proposed wind turbine complies with relevant planning scheme requirements.
 The Department encourages schools to consult neighbours to make them aware of any proposed plans.

 Available wind turbines